-In this regard, we emphasize that while the statement in Ref.
-[49] that their stated perturbation that isolates the flat band also breaks inversion is correct, we wish to state that breaking inversion does not necessarily gap out the flat band and that inversion may not have anything to do with the problem at hand.
+We remind the reader that symmetry breaking needs to be done at the level of bonds and not at the level of atoms themselves.
+We emphasize that the statement in Ref.
+[50] that their stated perturbation, that isolates the flat band also breaks inversion, is correct.
+We wish to state that breaking inversion does not necessarily gap out the flat band and that inversion may not have anything to do with the problem at hand.
 This is evident from the r-parameterization presented earlier which also breaks inversion but preserves the degeneracy of the flat band.

 We note in passing that this path-exchange symmetry is a fundamental symmetry of bipartite graph.
 Certain spatial symmetries such as mirror, rotations, inversions can be a special case of this symmetry.
 It is thus easy to associate the spatial symmetries to the cause of degeneracies.
 This is not incorrect, but they are not fundamental.
-In the examples we present in this article, most of the path-exchange symmetries can be broken by breaking a mirror symmetry or a $C_n$ symmetry in the physical lattice.
+In the examples we present in this article, most of the path-exchange symmetries can be broken by breaking a mirror symmetry or a C_n symmetry in the physical lattice.